This chapter describes the CTX_QUERY PL/SQL package you can use for generating query feedback, counting hits, and creating stored query expressions.

 Syntax 1

-CTX_QUERY.STORE_SQE( query_name IN VARCHAR2, text_query IN VARCHAR2 duration IN NUMBER default CTX_QUERY.DURATION_SESSION );
+duration IN NUMBER default CTX_QUERY.DURATION_SESSION

 Syntax 2

-CTX_QUERY.STORE_SQE_CLOB_SYNTAX( query_name IN VARCHAR2, text_query IN CLOB duration IN NUMBER default CTX_QUERY.DURATION_SESSION );
+duration IN NUMBER default CTX_QUERY.DURATION_SESSION

 Specify the name of the stored query expression to be created.

-Specify the query expression to be associated with query_name
+Specify the query expression to be associated with query_name.

-The possible values are DURATION_SESSION
+The possible values are DURATION_SESSION and DURATION_PERSISTENT.

-, the stored query expression is stored in a PL/SQL package variable and is available for the session.
+When duration is to set to DURATION_SESSION, the stored query expression is stored in a PL/SQL package variable and is available for the session.

-, the stored query expression is stored in a database table, and can be referenced by other database sessions.
+When duration is to set to DURATION_PERSISTENT, the stored query expression is stored in a database table, and can be referenced by other database sessions.

-namespace is shared between the persistent and session-duration SQEs.
+The query_name namespace is shared between the persistent and session-duration SQEs.
 If you try to add a persistent or session-duration SQE with a name that is already used by another persistent or session-duration SQE, then an error will be raised.

 When there is a CLOB query, specify that the duration is stored in a database table.
 This SQE must be deleted when it is no longer needed.

-namespace is shared between the persistent and session-duration SQEs.
+The query_name namespace is shared between the persistent and session-duration SQEs.
 If you try to add a persistent or session-duration SQE with a name that is already used by another persistent or session-duration SQE, then an error will be raised.

 Example